jeremy-donson/first-github-team-sandbox/README.md

 # first-github-team-sandbox

 urbanSpectra core team:
-- react and express devs: trainers and professionals
+- react and express devs: trainers and professionals, led by Simeon Calixte
-- git and github (workflow analytics and social learning):  trainers and professionals
+- git and github (workflow analytics and social learning):  trainers and professionals, led by Sophie Chown
-- financial services operations security and app dev
+- financial services operations security and app dev, led by Jeremy Donson
-- academic librarians: teams of professors and curriculum/assessment designers
+- academic librarians: teams of professors and curriculum/assessment designers, led by Erica Eynouf
-- radio, tv and live venue managers: collaborative promo
+- radio, tv and live venue managers: collaborative promo, lead by Gordon Politnick
 - sponsorship engineers:

 ## Three levels to git/github skills: